getcosmin/flow/README.md

 ## 01  - About

-Popcorn is a personal website project, built with React and connected to a movie API (The Movie DB).
+Flow is a Task Manager Project for my frontend portfolio.

 ### Built With

-For this website I've used React, JavaScript, HTML5 and CSS.
+For this website I've used React, JavaScript, Node.js, Express, HTML & CSS and a MySQL database.

 ## 02  - Functionality

 <ul>
-  <li>Enable users to search for a movie title</li>
+  <li>Account Registration</li>
-  <li>Discover movies on the Flux</li>
+  <li>Account Login</li>
-  <li>Filter movies on Flux, based on genre (More to come...)</li>
+  <li>View Tasks from database</li>
-  <li>Watch movie trailers
+  <li>Insert Tasks to database</li>
 </ul>